George Martin - President of Sherwin-Williams

-George Martin became the third president of Sherwin Williams when Walter Cottingham retired in 1922.
+George Martin gained a national reputation as an industrialist, patron of the arts, and baseball fan.
+He became the third president of Sherwin Williams when Walter Cottingham retired in 1922.
 During Martin’s tenure as president, Sherwin-Williams developed products that made possible the brilliant finishes for automobiles in the 1920s and also reduced the drying time from twenty-one days to a few hours.

-Martin, like Walter Cottingham, believed in strong advertising for his company and its products.
-He sponsored the “Metropolitan Opera Auditions of the Air,” a successful radio program that ran for years.
+Martin, like Walter Cottingham, believed in aggressive advertising for his company and its products.
+He sponsored the “Metropolitan Opera Auditions of the Air,” a successful radio program for years.

 Martin’s vision focused on finding ways to expand the company and increase its profits.
 During his presidency, Sherwin-Williams bought several other high-quality, innovative, and nationally known companies.
 He believed that Latin America offered a great opportunity.
 In 1929, Sherwin-Williams bought the Bredell Paint Company of Havana, Cuba.
-The company’s manufacturing facilities and established plants in Buenos Aires and Sao Paulo were expanded.
+The company expanded manufacturing facilities and established plants in Buenos Aires and Sao Paulo.
 The business tripled during Martin’s administration.

-George Abraham Martin was born in Montello, Wisconsin on November 7, 1865, and was moved to Chicago as a baby.
-After seven years in grade school, he decided he wanted a job and at the age of 12 was hired as a messenger by the Chicago Packing Provision Company.
+George Abraham Martin was born in Montello, Wisconsin, on November 7, 1865.
+The family moved to Chicago when he was an infant.
+After seven years in grade school, he decided he wanted a job and was hired as a messenger by the Chicago Packing Provision Company at the age of twelve.

-George, an ambitious young man, was hired to run the 1988 Sherwin-Williams acquisition of the Calumet Paint Company near Chicago.
-By 1898, Sherwin Williams had developed rapidly and Martin was placed in charge of the entire Eastern Division.
-In 1905, Martin was transferred to Cleveland and in 1916 was named vice-president.
+George, an ambitious young man, was hired to run the 1888 Sherwin-Williams acquisition of the Calumet Paint Company near Chicago.